University hurricane preparations start before the threat begins.

 How Schools Plan for the Worst Storms

-Preparation is key for Scott Orlando, University of Florida’s associate vice president of communications, who has spent almost 30 years readying for hurricanes.
+Preparation is key for Steve Orlando, University of Florida’s associate vice president of communications, who has spent almost 30 years readying for hurricanes.
 His team prepares to hunker down as soon as a storm forms off the coast of Africa.

 “We work closely with our division of emergency management,” said Orlando.
 “As soon as a storm develops, we are keeping close tabs on it.
 If the cone of uncertainty traces Florida, we act.”